PSY6983-2021/clandry_project/README.md

 * README file for the project repository
 * Markdown document for my trial and error journal
-* requirements.txt that lists of all the packages used in the project
+* requirements.txt that lists all the packages used in the project
-* Jupiter notebooks with the Rise extension for the presentation slides
+* Jupiter notebooks for the presentation slides and data visualization
-* Python scripts for data visualization and machine learning
+* Python scripts for data prep and machine learning

 Detailed instructions on how to use each file can be found here (soon available).